 How to access your GP record

 Some GPs have given online access to their patients’ GP records for some time.
-From April 2015 all GPs should give their patients online access to summary information in their records.
+From April 2022 ( subject to agreement in law) all GPs should give their patients online access to summary information in their records.
 This is part of the drive to provide more GP online services to patients.
 It should give you more control of your health and well-being, especially if you are managing a condition that needs regular monitoring and frequent prescriptions.

 If you wish, you can also request for someone else to have access to your GP record, please contact your practice who will be able to advise you on the best way to go about this.

 The NHS is committed to modernising its services so that they are as efficient and effective as possible and put patients in the driving seat of their care.
 The ambition is that by 2018 every citizen will be able to access their full health records at the click of a button, detailing every visit to the GP and hospital, every prescription, test results, and adverse reactions and allergies.